GIScience/measures-rest/README.md

 }
 ```

-Observe that the measure contains a name (‘measure-example’ in that case), which is also provided to the decorator `Path`.
-The name is, among others, used to identify the particular measure in the REST interface.
-The above code needs usually just to be copied and can, apart from an adaption of the class name and the variable `name`, stay unmodified.
+Observe that the class name of the measure (`MeasureExample`) will automatically be used to identify the measure.
+Among others, the name is used to identify the particular measure in the REST interface.
+The name is automatically reformatted to `example` in our case.
+(The prefix `Measure` is removed and following words are converted from camel-case to [kebab-case notation](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles).)
+The above code needs usually just to be copied and can, apart from an adaption of the class name and the method `compute`, stay unmodified.

 The method `compute` needs to be overwritten by an implementation of the actual measure.
 The bounding box for which data should be aggregated is provided as parameter `bbox`; the date to compute the measure for, as parameter `date`; and, in case that the measure refers to a time span, the start of the timespan, as parameter `dateFrom`.
 Furthermore, the computation can refer to additional parameters.
 The parameter `"key"` can be accessed by `p.get("key").toString()` in case of a string parameter, `p.get("key").toInteger()` in case of an integer parameter, and `p.get("key").toDouble()` in case of a double parameter.
 The default value of a parameter can be overwritten by `p.setDefault("key", "default value")`.